-We provide historical performance reports for our participating accounts prior to amalgamation.
-You can get them from your advisor or at canadalife.com/insurance/lifeinsurance/permanent-life-insurance/ participating-whole-life-insurance
+You can get historical performance reports for policies formerly belonging to our open participating accounts prior to amalgamation on Jan.
+1, 2020 from your advisor or at canadalife.com.

 The participating account return is a short-term indicator of investment performance.